bengsfort/bengsfort.github.io/source/_posts/keeping-the-user-entertained-when-they-fail.md

 feature: entertaining-player-when-they-fail.png
 featureico: entertaining-player-when-they-fail.gif
 featurealt: The completed respawn overlay.
-excerpt: I really want to polish off this game as much as possible, so today we're taking a look at what happens when the user falls off the current stage into the oblivion.
+description: I really want to polish off this game as much as possible, so today we're taking a look at what happens when the user falls off the current stage into the oblivion.
 ---

 I'm quickly discovering that games are just like really complex or unmaintained websites: as you progress you quickly find that there are a lot more scenarios and screens you need to deal with that never even crossed your mind when you started.
 For me one of these was _"Wait, what happens when the player falls off a platform?"_ I knew it was always something that was going to happen, especially considering the game is inspired by _Super Monkey Ball_, but I had never actually taken the time to figure out what would happen on the screen.